 The study area already benefits from several strategic mobility hubs that provide a central point for users to transfer between different modes of travel.
-Notable amongst these are High Wycombe Park & Ride and bus interchange facilities in centres such as Daventry, which provide private car users in particular the ability to avoid driving into central areas by connecting with reliable bus connections.
+Notable among these are locations such as High Wycombe Park & Ride and bus interchange facilities in centres such as Daventry, which provide private car users in particular the ability to avoid driving into central areas by connecting with reliable bus connections.